antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 2. That data needs to be sent somewhere that you can access.
 3. Tools to view/query/make sense of the data need to exist.

-In .NET we have been investing more and more into Open Telemetry both as the format of the data, adopting Open Telemetry naming and structure for data, as well as the Open Telemetry Protocol (OLTP) for getting data out of your application and into an ecosystem of tools.
+In .NET we have been investing more and more into Open Telemetry both as the format of the data, adopting Open Telemetry naming and structure for data, as well as the Open Telemetry Protocol (OTLP) for getting data out of your application and into an ecosystem of tools.

 In .NET Aspire we provide the code to wire-up Open Telemetry by default in the `ServiceDefaults` project.
 We used shared code because there are conventions like the name of your health endpoints that we expect some people will want to customize for their project or company.
 When experimenting we found that shared code gave a better experience for defining these types of defaults that people could tweak rather than putting them in a library with configuration settings.